wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 - <strong>Distinguish VAT from other taxes:</strong> if you are in a jurisdiction where you have to apply other taxes also, then this plugin can handle that: it knows which taxes are VAT, and which are not.

-A Premium version <a href="https://www.simbahosting.co.uk/s3/product/woocommerce-eu-vat-compliance/">is on sale at this link</a>, and currently has these *additional* features ready:
+<a href="https://www.simbahosting.co.uk/s3/product/woocommerce-eu-vat-compliance/">A Premium version is on sale at this link</a>, and currently has these *additional* features ready:

 - <strong>VAT-registered buyers can be exempted, and their numbers validated:</strong> a VAT number can be entered at the check-out, and it will be validated (via VIES).
 Qualifying customers can then be exempted from VAT on their purchase, and their information recorded.
 This feature is backwards-compatible with the old official WooCommerce "EU VAT Number" extension, so you will no longer need that plugin, and its data will be maintained.